ibm-cloud-docs/speech-to-text/acoustic-both.md

 ## Using custom language and custom acoustic models during speech recognition
 {: #useBothRecognize}

 You can specify both a custom language model and a custom acoustic model with any recognition request.
 If a custom language model contains OOV words from the domain of the audio that is being recognized, you can use it with a custom acoustic model during speech recognition to improve transcription accuracy.

-The improvements can occur regardless of whether you trained the custom acoustic model with the custom language model.
+Using a custom language model can improve transcription accuracy regardless of whether you trained the custom acoustic model with the custom language model:

-Using both custom language and custom acoustic models during training improves the quality of the custom acoustic model.
-Using both types of model during speech recognition improves the quality of transcription.
+-   Using both custom language and custom acoustic models during training improves the quality of the custom acoustic model.
+-   Using both types of model during speech recognition improves the quality of transcription.

 If a custom language model includes grammars, you can also use the custom language model and one of its grammars with a custom acoustic model during speech recognition.

 The following example passes both types of model to the HTTP `POST /v1/recognize` method.
 Pass the GUID of the custom acoustic model with the `acoustic_customization_id` parameter and the GUID of the custom language model with the `language_customization_id` parameter.
-Both models must be owned by the service credentials passed with the request.
+Both models must be owned by the service credentials passed with the request, and both must be based on the same base model (for example, `en-US_BroadbandModel`).

 ```bash
 curl -X POST -u "apikey:{apikey}"